mse22/Eadala_ENV872_Project/README.md

 irradianceDeck    | numeric   | uE      | Provies the photosynthetically active radiation measured on the deck of the sampling boat in micro-Einstein comments          | factor    | -       | Provides the comments noting departure from standard procedure

 3. 'NTL-LTER_Lake_Nutrients_Raw.csv' file: This contains the data relevant to physical and chemical variables (such as total nitrogen, total phosphorius, ammonia and ammonium, nitrite and nitrate, and phosphate concentrations) that are measured at one central station near the deepest point of each lake.
 In most cases these measurements are made in the morning (8 to 9 am).
+Vertical profiles are taken at varied depth intervals.
+Chemical measurements are sometimes made in a pooled mixed layer sample (PML); sometimes in the epilimnion, metalimnion, and hypolimnion; and sometimes in vertical profiles.
+In the latter case, depths for sampling usually correspond to the surface plus depths of 50%, 25%, 10%, 5% and 1%t of surface irradiance.
+The 1991-1999 chemistry data was obtained from the Lachat auto-analyzer.
+Like the process data, there are up to seven samples per sampling date due to Van Dorn collections across a depth interval according to percent irradiance.
+Voichick and LeBouton (1994) describe the autoanalyzer procedures in detail.
+Nutrient samples were sent to the Cary Institute of Ecosystem Studies for analysis beginning in 2000.
+The Kjeldahl method for measuring nitrogen is not used at IES, and so measurements reported from 2000 onwards are Total Nitrogen.
+(As noted in https://portal.edirepository.org/nis/metadataviewer?packageid=knb-lter-ntl.351.3)

-It contains the below column names and their relevant details:
+This dataset contains the below column names and their relevant details:

 Column Name        | Class    | Units   | Relevant Dataset Information
 -------------------|----------|---------|-----------------------------